Expert medical and surgical care in Thailand

 ACL reconstruction is a commonly performed arthroscopic procedure with a well-characterised risk profile.
 Serious complications are uncommon in experienced hands, but all surgical risks should be understood clearly.

-• Graft failure or re-rupture (approximately 5–8% over ten years)
+• Graft failure or re-rupture (fewer than 10%)1

 • Post-operative knee stiffness or loss of extension (prevented with early physiotherapy)